 Organs of the digestive system

-Mouth: The mouth is the starting point of digestion.
+The mouth is the starting point of digestion.
 Here the process of chewing starts to break down food and enzymes such as salivary lipase and amylase also start to chemically break down the food.

-Oesophagus: Once you swallow the food moves into the Oesophagus where continual waves of involuntary contraction push the food into the stomach.
+Once you swallow the food moves into the Oesophagus where continual waves of involuntary contraction push the food into the stomach.

-The lower muscle then contracts in a rhythmical manner in order to churn the food inside and mix it together with the gastric acid (mainly hydrochloric acid) and digestive enzymes Pepsin, Gelatinase and Gastric Amylase and Lipase which break it down further.
-The stomach must then empty its contents into the small intestine.
+The lower muscle then contracts in a rhythmical manner in order to churn the food.
+It mixes it together with the gastric acid (mainly hydrochloric acid) and digestive enzymes.
+The digestive system enzymes Pepsin, Gelatinase, and Gastric Amylase, and Lipase break it down further.

-Large Intestine: The large intestine continues the food’s journey and is the body’s last chance to absorb any water and minerals still remaining.
+The large intestine continues the food’s journey and is the body’s last chance to absorb any water and minerals still remaining.
 The rest of the contents of the large intestine is waste such as undigested pieces of food and fiber.
 This is passed through to the rectum where it is stored until you go to the toilet!

 Digestive system facts

-I bet you didn’t know.
+I bet you didn’t know.…

 At birth, we have about 10,000 taste buds on the surface of the tongue, in the throat, and on the roof of the mouth.

-- It is a myth that the tongue is the strongest muscle in the body.
+It is a myth that the tongue is the strongest muscle in the body.
 The tongue is made up of 16 different muscles and as yet there is no conclusive evidence that it is the strongest.
 If all the muscles in the human body had a weight lifting contest then the masseter or jaw muscle would come out top.

-- The appendix has no function in the human body.
+The appendix has no function in the human body.
 Charles Darwin thought that it was used for digesting leaves when we were primates.

-- An adult stomach has the capacity to hold around 1 litre of food and liquid.
+An adult stomach has the capacity to hold around 1 litre of food and liquid.
 The stomach can expand though and it is believed to be able to increase its capacity to between 2 – 4 litres.

-- About 11 liters of fluid, digestive juices and digested food are circulated around your digestive system.
+About 11 liters of fluid, digestive juices, and digested food are circulated around your digestive system.

-- On average 1 to 1.5 litres of Saliva is secreted into the mouth every day.
+On average 1 to 1.5 litres of Saliva is secreted into the mouth every day.

-- It doesn’t matter which way up you are for food to reach the stomach – you can be upside down and the food will still get there and throughout all the parts of the digestive system.
+It doesn’t matter which way up you are for food to reach the stomach – you can be upside down and the food will still get there and throughout all the parts of the digestive system.

-- The role of the mouth is not only mastication (chewing) but also to get the pulp to a temperature that is acceptable for the rest of the digestive tract.
+The role of the mouth is not only mastication (chewing) but also to get the pulp to a temperature that is acceptable for the rest of the digestive tract.

 Gastric Acid contains Hydrochloric acid (about 0.5%) which can corrode metal, it has a PH value between 1 and 2.
 Anything with a PH less than 2 is considered as “strong acid” and can burn the skin.

-- The stomach lining is replaced continuously, and it is completely replaced approximately every 5 -10 days.
+The stomach lining is replaced continuously, and it is completely replaced approximately every 5 -10 days.